Connect With Us

 Falling can be a traumatic and embarrassing experience for elderly persons; this can make them less willing to leave the house, and less willing to talk to someone about their fears of falling.
 Doing such things, however, will increase the likelihood of tripping or losing one’s balance.
 Knowing the causes of falling and how to prevent them is the best way to mitigate the risk of serious injury.

-If you have any questions, please feel free to contact our offices located in Detroit, MI and Toledo, OH .
+If you have any questions, please feel free to contact our office located in Detroit, MI .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Connect With Us